ml6team/fondant/examples/pipelines/hf_dataset_pipeline/README.md

 First, make sure you define a `components.config` file at the pipeline root level.
 This file defines the root of the directory where artificats get placed (Docker images).
 Each component's `component.yaml` file then defines the actual path to store the Docker image.

 Next, run `sh build_image.sh` bash script for each component manually.
+This will create a Docker image on the cloud (artificat registry) for each component

 ## 4. Deploy the pipeline

+Finally, you can deploy the pipeline on the cloud by running the main script of your pipeline, e.g. `python hf_dataset_pipeline.py`.
+To run the pipeline, you can go to the KubeFlow UI and click "run".